 Orthorexics are not only fanatical about eating the purest, healthiest, most nutritious (aka “clean”) foods available, says Bratman, they often feel a sense of righteousness in doing so.

 Whether orthorexia should be officially classified as an eating disorder is controversial.
 The term appears in pub med indexed scientific journals, but it’s not listed in the DSM-IV as are anorexia and bulimia.
 Opponents wonder, “Since when did choosing a lifestyle that eliminates junk food become a disease?”

 Media coverage and internet discussions about orthorexia have increased in the past year.
-John Stossel did a segment on 20-20 (ABC) last year and websites such as the Mayo Clinic, the Huffington Post and the UK-based Guardian added their editorials into the mix in recent months, alongside dozens of individual bloggers.
+John Stossel did a segment on 20-20 (ABC) last year and websites such as The Mayo Clnic, the Huffington Post and the UK-based Guardian added their editorials into the mix in recent months, alongside dozens of individual bloggers.

 In most cases, mainstream media discussions of orthorexia have focused on far extremes of health food practices such as raw foodism, detox dieting or 100% pure organic eating, where some folks would rather starve to death than eat a cooked or pesticide-exposed vegetable.
-In fact, some people do, as seen in the 20-20 video clip below.
+In fact, some people do, as was revealed in a Television special on 20-20.

 But closer to my home, what about the bodybuilding, fitness, figure and physique crowd?
 Should we be included in this discussion?

 In their quest for adding muscle mass and burning fat, many fitness and physique enthusiasts become obsessed with eating only the “cleanest” foods possible.
 Like the natural health enthusiasts, physique athletes usually avoid all processed foods and put entire food groups on the “forbidden” list.
 Oddly, that sometimes includes rules such as “you must cut out fruit on precontest diets” because “fruit is high in sugar” or “fructose turns to fat”.